joanFaseDev/preview-card/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [MDN article on the _picture_ HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) - This helped me make the switch between the image from the mobile design and the one from the desktop design.

+- [MDN article on the CSS _filter_ property](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) - This helped me partially reproduce the purplish filter on the card's photo.

+- [CSS Image Overlay](https://dev.to/ellen_dev/two-ways-to-achieve-an-image-colour-overlay-with-css-eio) - An article by Ellen Macpherson on how to easily apply a color overlay on an image HTML element (or not).

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**